 Digital marketing is constantly evolving, and with new tools, channels, and technologies springing up each week, it can be hard to keep up with it all.
 But, by keeping an eye on emerging trends, you can make sure your brand’s digital marketing strategy is at the top of its game and consistently delivering the results you want.

 As 2016 approaches, here are five key digital marketing trends brands should be focusing on.

 Google released its Mobilegeddon algorithm back in April, which started using a site’s mobile friendliness as a ranking signal.
-Initially, this means sites with a good mobile-friendly rating will get a boost in the SERPS, but also indicates a long term trend to penalize sites that aren’t fully optimized for mobile.
+Initially, this means sites with a good mobile friendly rating will get a boost in the SERPS, but also indicates a long term trend to penalise sites that aren’t fully optimised for mobile.